 When determining the worst year for an automaker, Car Complaints takes into consideration a variety of issues.
 The number of complaints is a starting point.
 However, added to that is the average cost of repairs along with the mileage benchmarks when concerns occur.

 Based on these criteria, the worst year is the 2012 Toyota Tundra.
 The most common issue reported is a failure with the air induction pump.
 The average repair cost is high — around $2,900.
 Most of the pump problems kick in around 78,000 miles.

 Premature transmission failure was another big problem for the 2012 Tundra.
 Those transmission issues were reported early, around the 9,000-mile mark, costing over $5,000 to fix.
+That’s surely reason enough to steer clear of this Toyota Tundra model.
 Over 390 Technical Service Bulletins were issued overall.

 Based on the best reviews, the fewest number of TSBs, and an overall lesser number of reported complications, there are a few older model years you may want to consider buying.
 Toyota Tundra’s exemplary years have been the 2009, 2013, and 2015 models.
 So far, these model years have presented the fewest concerns, meaning buying should be a sound investment.

 You may have your eye on a used Toyota Tundra.
-However, if it’s a 2012 Tundra or even a 2007 Tundra, you may want to ask if the air pumps, transmissions, or engines have had had repairs.
-If you’re looking at a 2013 or 2015 Toyota Tundra, you very well could have yourself a great truck.
+However, if it’s a 2012 Tundra or even a 2007 Tundra, you may want to ask if the air pumps, transmissions, or engines have had repairs.
+If you’re looking at a 2013 or 2015 model, you very well could have yourself a great truck.

 Of course, you might also want to consider the brand-new 2022 Tundra as an option.
 It’s important to note that every model vehicle is subject to having a bad year.
 Knowing which years to avoid can help prevent significant repair costs down the road.